pb2k3/VaR-Engine-Risk-Analytics-Dashboard/README.md

 **Yahoo Finance returns no data** — Yahoo occasionally rate-limits.
 Wait 60 seconds and try again, or use a different ticker.

 **Indian stocks not loading** — Make sure to add the exchange suffix: `RELIANCE.NS` for NSE, `RELIANCE.BO` for BSE.

 ---

+## ⚠️ Data Usage Disclaimer

+This dashboard uses the `yfinance` library to fetch historical market data from Yahoo Finance for **educational and research purposes only**.
+The data is displayed for in-session analysis and is not stored, redistributed, or made available for download.
+Users should comply with Yahoo Finance's terms of service.
+For commercial or production use, consider a licensed data provider such as Alpha Vantage, Polygon.io, or a paid Yahoo Finance subscription.

+---